Cradle0/Cradle0/README.md

 - 👋 Hi, I’m @Cradle0
-- 👀 I’m interested in ... job
+- 👀 I’m interested in ...
+Python and C development opportunities
-- 🌱 I’m currently learning ... how to get job
+- 🌱 I’m currently learning ... how to webscrape, finding a job optimally
-- 💞️ I’m looking to collaborate on ... job
+- 💞️ I’m looking to collaborate on ... any python or C development projects
 - 📫 How to reach me ... newline.ratio@gmail.com

 <!---